bilelmoussaoui/oo7/README.md

 WIP!

-James Bond went on a new mission and this time as a [secret service provider](https://specifications.freedesktop.org/secret-service/latest/).
+James Bond went on a new mission and this time as a [Secret Service provider](https://specifications.freedesktop.org/secret-service/latest/).

 The library consists of two modules: